HL7/cqf-measures/pages/measure-conformance.md

 Snippet 3-5: Measure representation of the "Measurement Period" control variable from [(measure-exm.xml)](Measure-measure-exm.xml.html)

+The value of the "Measurement Period" control variable is accessible to CQL libraries as a parameter called "Measurement Period".
+Snippet 3-6 shows an example of a CQL library declaring this parameter.

 ```cql
 parameter "Measurement Period" Interval<DateTime>
 ```

 Snippet 3-6: CQL declaration of the measurement period parameter (from [EXM146_FHIR-4.0.0.cql](cql/EXM146_FHIR-4.0.0.cql))

-Rather than specifying a static effective period, implementations may specify the effective period using a start date and a reporting period duration:
+Rather than specifying a static effective period, implementations may specify the effective period using a start date and a reporting period duration.

+This implementation guide defines two extensions, [`cqfm-effectivePeriodAnchor`](StructureDefinition-cqfm-effectivePeriodAnchor.html) and [`cqfm-effectivePeriodDuration`](StructureDefinition-cqfm-effectivePeriodDuration.html) to support this alternative.

 ```xml
 <effectivePeriod>